Crumpsall: Notable people

-Bassist Gary Manny "Mani" Mounfield of the Stone Roses was born in Crumpsall.
+Akinwale Arobieke, known as Purple Aki, an English convicted criminal, was born in Crumpsall in 1961.

-Jason Orange of the boy band Take That was born at North Manchester General Hospital in Crumpsall.
+Bassist Gary "Mani" Mounfield of the Stone Roses was born in Crumpsall in 1962.

-English grime artist Aaron Davis, stage name Bugzy Malone was born in Crumpsall.
+Jeff Hordley, best known for playing Cain Dingle in Emmerdale, was born in Crumpsall in 1970.

-Akinwale Arobieke known as Purple Aki, an English convicted criminal was born in Crumpsall.
+Jason Orange of the boy band Take That was born at North Manchester General Hospital in Crumpsall in 1970.

-David J. Threlfall best known for playing Frank Gallagher in the Channel 4 series Shameless.
+English grime artist Aaron Davis (stage name Bugzy Malone) was born in Crumpsall in 1990.